PJSimon/addresslookup/readme.md

   - With a relational DB, I'd implement more robust search that puts the wildcard matching logic into the query.
   - Also, it'd be easier to sort the results based on the address part the query matched with.
 - Add Auth, rate limiting
+- Version in the path?
+  - put v1 now vs. wait until there's a v2 to add it to the path?
+- Fix case with no matches found on search